hk-365/bcs_secy_recruitment/README.md

 # Triwizard Maze Challenge - DQN Implementation

 ## Environment assumptions:
+- have used first maze txt out of the given three.
 - Harry and death eater both move with same speed.
 - Harry has ability to move 2 spots at a time with 10% probability.
 - Death eater strictly follows bfs algorithm.